ChrisEYin/astro/data/blog/why-now.md

 date: '2020-04-10'
 tags: ['investing', 'venture', 'whynow', 'checklist']
 draft: false
-summary: There are no new ideas, only timing ideas.
+summary: This is the most important question in startups.
+There are no new ideas, only timing ideas.
 ---